Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+Decreased the amount of time it takes for the domme to make her first Edging taunt by 15 seconds

 BugFix: "Like This Image" and "Dislike This Image" disabled the wrong menu strip items when clicked

 BugFix: @CheckDate() should now work correctly